Unlock a Playbox

 Can you be a forest detective?
 Learn how to identify various animal tracks by shape, size, pattern, gait, and more.
 Models and photos of different tracks will be on hand and there will be an outdoor walk for explorers to look for actual animal signs.
 This free program takes place on Sunday March 18, 2018 from 1 pm to 4 pm at Kanaka Creek Regional Park.
 Meet at 11450 256th St, Maple Ridge.

 Fun activities to experience with your family don’t need to break the bank.
-There are plenty of free outdoor activities available!
+There are plenty of free spring break activities in Vancouver!
 Have we missed any?
 Let us know what your plans are this spring break!